MarcelRobitaille/nextcloud_google_synchronization/README.md

 - Google Photos import is selection-based and does not import an entire library automatically.
 It is limited to 2000 items per import session, and users must manually select which photos and videos to import.
 - Google does not provide location data for imported photos and imported videos may be lower quality than the original files provided in Google Photos.

+> [!IMPORTANT]
+> You have to enable the "Google Photos Picker API" to use this feature.
+If you set up the app before the picker API was supported, you will not have been prompted to do this.
+Go to https://console.developers.google.com/apis/api/photospicker.googleapis.com/overview and enable the API for your project.

 ## Development guide